Do you like watching HGTV’s “House Hunters”? Fine. Just don’t emulate its method of house-shopping next time you’re in the market.

 - Buying too quickly: In many cases — especially on “House Hunters International” — the buyers are moving to a new country sight unseen and buying a house within a very narrow time frame, sometimes mere days.
 Moving to another state — much less another country — then buying a house immediately is crazy.
 If you don’t have time to get the lay of the land, rent until you do.

 - The devil is in the details: How does this house compare in price with others in the neighborhood?
-Is the area employment base and population growing or shrinking?
+Are the area’s employment base and population growing or shrinking?
 How are the schools?
 What does the inspection report reveal?
 There are many things that factor into the price of a home, and they’re rarely mentioned in these shows.

 - Where’s the negotiation?
 Negotiation also is critical in homebuying, but you don’t see much haggling in “House Hunters.”
 It’s frustrating to watch the would-be buyers lament that their favorite house “ticks all the boxes,” but is $15,000 over budget.
 Result?
 They don’t consider it.
 Don’t they know that the listing price is the asking price, not the final price?
 Why isn’t the agent telling them?